emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 that gets ordered every week and the mean order size is 47837.
 Similarly, dark chocolate is ordered every week with an order size of 27318.

-Whereas Product 4 is purchased 24% of the time and its mean order size is around 150.
 The table below provides a summary of each product that can be calculated purely based on past sales data.